 More than 20 miles of hiking and biking trails cross the area.
-Visitors can also experience the wildlife via the Wildlife Drive along the eastern end.
+Visitors can also experience the wildlife via the Wildlife Drive along the eastern end (generally open Friday through Sunday and Federal holidays).
 Multiple observation towers can be accessed in the Clay Island area.
-Trailheads include Clay Island, North Shore, Magnolia Park and the newest (not quite open) Green Mountain Scenic Overlook and Trailhead.
+Trailheads include Clay Island, North Shore, Magnolia Park and the Green Mountain Scenic Overlook and Trailhead.

 Nature Parks & Trails